oracle/weblogic-deploy-tooling/documentation/3.0/content/userguide/tools/archive_helper.md

-  nodeManagerKeystore      Add node manager keystore to the archive file. opssWallet               Add OPSS wallet to the archive file. rcuWallet                Add RCU database wallet to the archive file. script                   Add script to the archive file. serverKeystore           Add a server keystore to the archive file. sharedLibrary            Add shared library to the archive file.
+  nodeManagerKeystore      Add node manager keystore to the archive file. opssWallet               Add OPSS wallet to the archive file. rcuWallet                Add RCU database wallet to the archive file. saml2InitializationData  Add a SAML2 data initialization file to the archive
+                             file.
+  script                   Add script to the archive file. serverKeystore           Add a server keystore to the archive file. sharedLibrary            Add shared library to the archive file.